 My black car needs paint badly.
 I just can't bring myself to pay California rates.
 Gonna find a good guy back east after I'm restationed in December.-Paint the car.

-Now that you mention it, this makes more sense.
-I don't see how a timing cover leak gets flung around the engine bay.+1 on the balancer sleeve, It has solved my problem before on a 60 yr old 289
++1 on the balancer sleeve, It has solved my problem before on a 60 yr old 289

 A leaking front TC seal will mostly run down the front of oil pan, the harmonic balancer is flinging oil all the way to the hood?

 My 2 cent guess is the seal is fine, but the key way on the inside of Harmonic balancer is allowing oil to come thru ( you cleaned em really good right )so all oil leaked is running out to front of harmonic balancer past the big bolt and is flung around.

 A little rtv on the key and key way might be the answer.
 Oil leaks are hard to diagnose on the inter web.